jacekturek/RELATIONAL_SIG_DATABASE/README.md

 - https://www.wordstream.com/blog/ws/2022/10/20/social-signals-for-seo

 ##
+This database reveals the process of SEO in some examples.
 Databases (realtional) are designed hierarchically.
 Here I outline TABLES, RELATIONS, ...
 Descriptuon is based on attributes, operators of relational language.
 ##